redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.4-app-definitions/README.md

           image: quay.io/device-edge-workshops/process-control-simulate-k8s:1.0.0
 ```

-This will create a deployment for the simulator portion of our app.
+This will create a Deployment for the simulator portion of our app.

 ### Step 3 - Control Deployment